 Immuta provides a data access control layer that integrates with metadata tags from Collibra to provide automated security and privacy controls that enforce the enterprise policies for data analytics use.
 That way, if there are assets or elements that should not be used or leveraged by certain analysts, those analysts are not necessarily fully blocked from the data; instead, they are able to query a resource that provides an appropriate level of insights while still retaining, masking, or obfuscating objects that shouldn’t be accessed or viewed.
-All of this is done automatically at query time, so that analysts still receive quality data, with the caveat that it is amended for their specific needs and permissions.
+All of this is done automatically at query time, so that analysts still receive quality data in real time, with the caveat that it is amended for their specific needs and permissions.

-How is Immuta implemented within Collibra?
+How is Immuta implemented with Collibra?